Ten high-protein snacks that will help prevent grazing the candy bowls

 Recipe: 1 Ole Fitness high-fiber tortilla, 2 tbsp low-fat refried beans, 2 tbsp shredded cheddar, and 1 tbsp of your favorite salsa.
-Nutrition: 150-170 calories with 8-9 grams protein and 13 grams of fiber.
+Nutrition: 150-170 calories with 8-9 grams of protein and 13 grams of fiber.

 - Jerky.
 I really like the Garlic Chili Pepper by Krave.
 Their jerky is tender, and the chili flavor has that extra kick that will keep you full longer.
 Nutrition: 90 calories with 9 grams of fiber.
 The only issue is they are often high in sugar.

 - Greek yogurt.
 Greek yogurt is higher in protein than regular yogurt.
 The problem is the flavoring.
 So you need to watch the sugar.
-I really like Stonyfield brand.
+I really like the Stonyfield brand.
 Nutrition: 90 calories with 15 grams of protein in the plain.

 - Cottage cheese.
 Cottage cheese has the best of dairy and protein.
 It is very filling and a good source of protein and calcium.
 Nutrition: Each serving has 80-120 calories and if you choose nonfat or 2% cottage cheese, it has 13-14 grams of protein.

 Toasted soybeans.
 These little jewels are very nutritious and filling.
 The best part is you can get them flavored with just about any flavor you can imagine from sweet to spicy to salty.
-Nutrition: Each serving has 120-160 calories with 5 grams of fiber and 9-10 gram of protein.
+Nutrition: Each serving has 120-160 calories with 5 grams of fiber and 9-10 grams of protein.

 - Roasted Chickpeas.
-I have never been a fan of the of chickpeas that are not a part of hummus.
+I have never been a fan of chickpeas that are not a part of hummus.
 That is until I had them roasted.
 Like soybeans, you can get these in multiple flavors.
 The best part is they are a good source of fiber, folate, protein, and zinc.
-Nutrition: Each serving has 130-140 calories per serving with 3-4 grams fo fiber and 4-5 grams of protein.
+Nutrition: Each serving has 130-140 calories per serving with 3-4 grams of fiber and 4-5 grams of protein.

 - Roasted pumpkin seeds.
 They are also known as pepitas.
 These tasty pumpkin seeds pack an irresistible crunch along with a major health punch.
 Pepitas are especially high in protein and healthy fats.
 Eat them by themselves, toss them in a salad, mix them in a homemade trail mix, or add them to a smoothie for a boost of nutrition.
-Nutrition: Each serving has about 170 calories with 10 grams of protein and 3 gram of fiber.
+Nutrition: Each serving has about 170 calories with 10 grams of protein and 3 grams of fiber.

 - Hummus and Broccoli.
 A dish of Broccoli and hummus is high in fiber and protein, and it will keep you full for hours.
 In recorded history, no one has ever gotten fat eating broccoli that is not smothered in cheese or butter.
 Recipe: pack 1/8 – 1/4 cup of hummus to 2 cups of broccoli.
-Nutrition: 160-170 calories with 6 grams of protein and 7 gram of fiber.
+Nutrition: 160-170 calories with 6 grams of protein and 7 grams of fiber.